(Note: I've updated the numbers to $25,000 a year to reflect inflation since I originally wrote the article.)

 And now you're free to choose a career you might actually love.

-HERE is a little video I wrote and acted in called, How You Can Live Better Than a Millionaire on $20,000 a Year...
+HERE is a five-minute video I wrote and acted in called, How You Can Live Better Than a Millionaire on $20,000 a Year...
 Really!

 Marty Nemko's bio is in Wikipedia.